-Though current instructional methods and strategies (e. g., inclusion, behavioral modification, social skills training) used in special education have shown a significant effect on the academic achievement of students with special needs (Hanushek, Kain, & Rivkin, 2002), many teachers and researchers within the special education community (Ibler, 1997; Pogrow, 1988; Rojewski & Schell, 1994) have called for new methods to help such students make even greater academic gains and to ensure transfer of their learning to new contexts.
-Ibler (1997),

-Pogrow (1988), and Rojewski and Schell (1994) argued that the existence of special needs curricula that focus on students' ability to learn facts encourages students to memorize information rather than use the information in new contexts.
+Though current instructional methods and strategies (e. g., inclusion, behavioral modification, social skills training) used in special education have been shown to have a significant effect on the academic achievement of students with special needs (Hanushek, Kain, and Rivkin, 2002), many teachers and researchers within the special education community have called for new methods to help such students make even greater gains in academic achievement, and to ensure transfer of their learning to new contexts.
+For example, Ibler (1997), Pogrow (1988), and Rojewski and Schell (1994) have argued that the existence of special needs curricula that focus on students' ability to learn facts encourages students to memorize information rather than use the information in new contexts.
 Means and Knapp (as cited in Rojewski & Schell) wrote that, as a result, students with special needs are often caught in a "repetitious cycle of basic skills remediation" (p.
 235).
 As such, these students are not able to perform at the higher levels allowed by their intellectual abilities, and thus fail to make the continuous and substantial improvement required by NCLB (Browder & Cooper-Duffy, 2003).

-Could Problem-based Learning Help Students with Special Needs Make Greater Improvement?
+Could Problem-Based Learning Help Student with Special Needs Make Greater Improvement?